-Commitments are made by the Company and the Investment Manager to maintain the highest level of integrity and accountability as instructed by the anti-bribery and anti-corruption guidelines.
+The Company and the Investment Manager have made our commitment to maintain the highest level of integrity and accountability as instructed by the anti-bribery and anti-corruption guidelines.
 All Directors of the Company and all Directors and staff of the Investment Manager are expected to act on the highest ethical, personal and professional standard.
 The Investment Manager strongly encourages its employees to report any business irregularities and misconducts.
 Whistle-blowing channels and procedures are provided for the purpose of such reporting.
 Hence, employees, with anonymous identity, can raise concerns without the fear of retaliation.
 Any form of retaliation against the whistle-blower is prohibited.

-Number of concluded legal cases regarding corrupt practices brought against the Company or CMCIM and its employees during the Reporting Period and the outcomes of the cases:
+The table below shows the total number of concluded legal cases regarding corrupt practices brought against the Company or CMCIM and its employees during the Reporting Period and the outcomes of the cases:

-Number of concluded legal cases regarding corrupt practices 2021 2020
+Number of concluded legal cases regarding corrupt practices 2022 2021

 Brought against the Company and CMCIM 0 0

 Brought against CMCIM's employees 0 0